Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description only mentions a prerequisite (WDTK_API_KEY) but does not provide guidance on when to use this tool versus alternatives like 'update_request_state' or 'search_request_events'.
-No when-not-to-use context is given.
+Description mentions a prerequisite (WDTK_API_KEY) but provides no guidance on when to use this tool versus alternatives or when not to use it.
+With several sibling tools, more explicit usage context is needed.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.